LMS Requirements: An Ultimate Checklist

 Most organizations require content standardization to ensure that courses are delivered in a consistent manner across systems and devices.
 SCORM, for example, has long been a major standard in the industry.
 The most prevalent versions include SCORM 1.2 and SCORM 2004 3rd Edition.
 However, APIs have recently become a powerful alternative for creating content standards and connections across all deployment options.

-Choose an LMS that supports the eLearning standards you’re comfortable with to ensure seamless integration and content delivery.
+Choose an LMS that supports the online learning standards you’re comfortable with to ensure seamless integration and content delivery.

 Deployment